Table of Contents:

 So, just as anonymity is used by counterfeiters, and often by their customers, the same permission of anonymity can be used in the fight against them.

 Counterfeits are everywhere on social media, and it can feel like an unwinnable battle at times.
-But don’t discount the progress you make in protecting your brand.
+But don’t discount the progress you make in protecting your brand on social media.
 Here are a few ways that brands can measure the progress they make in protecting their brand on social media.

 Don’t worry that you can’t remove every infringement of your product from social media all at once.
-Brand protection is never an overnight victory, it’s a continuous process of defending against counterfeiters and pirates.
+Social media brand protection is never an overnight victory, it’s a continuous process of defending against counterfeiters and pirates.
 Each counterfeiting account removed should be seen as a step in the right direction.

 By proving your brand is not one that is easily counterfeited, it can become a significant deterrent for counterfeiters.
 Make it a headache to knock off your brand, and counterfeiters will start looking for easier targets.